playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 Up to this point, we've looked at component-wide events such as "rendering the component" and "unrendering the component."

-While these events are undeniably helpful to be able to hook into, most user input doesn't cause this drastic of a change.
+While these events are undeniably helpful to hook into, most user input doesn't cause this drastic of a change.

 For example, let's say we wanted to update the browser tab's title when we select a new document: